Genus Kraken Dumack, Schuster, Bass et Bonkowski, 2016

 Diagnosis: Very slow moving filose amoeba.
 Cell body roundish in shape.
 Usually a single highly branched filopodium originating between the cell body and the substrate through a ring-like structure sometimes visible by light microscopy.
 The filopodium branches and anastomoses, forming a network.
 Division longitudinal.
 Bacterivorous, prey is being transported through the filopodium to the cell body.
 Cells contain one, rarely two nuclei with one round nucleolus, one contractile vacuole, and usually one food vacuole.

-Etymology: krakonan, n [Proto-Germanic] similar words present in several old nordic languages, Kraken refers to the monster Hafgufa (the Kraken) in norse mythology that catches its prey (ships, men, whales and everything else) with its plentiful arms.
-Like the Kraken of the legend our isolates are characterized by a huge network of filopodia preying on bacteria that are then transported to the cell body for digestion.
+Etymology: krakonan, n [Proto-Germanic] similar words present in several old nordic languages, Kraken refers to the monster Hafgufa (the Kraken) in the norse mythology that catches its prey (ships, men, whales and everything else) with its plentiful arms.
+Like the Kraken of the legend this species is characterized by a huge network of filopodia preying on bacteria that are then transported to the cell body for digestion.

 Type species: Kraken carinae

 Kraken carinae Dumack, Schuster, Bass et Bonkowski, 2016